Gabriel-Em/DOS-Moodle-Exam-Practice/README.md

 # DOS-Moodle-Exam-Practice
 An app I made to practice for the Distributed Operating Systems exam.
-It's a questionary type app.
+Yes, we knew the questions and answers beforehand :D...
 (C# / Windows Forms)
 ### Preview
 ![Preview](https://i.imgur.com/FpdbLhd.png)